mui/material-ui/pages/api/css-baseline.md

 ---
 filename: /packages/material-ui/src/CssBaseline/CssBaseline.js
+title: API of CssBaseline
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # CssBaseline

+<p class="description">The API documentation of the CssBaseline React component.</p>

 Kickstart an elegant, consistent, and simple baseline to build upon.